faabiopontes/daily-dose-of-development/building-web-apps-nodejs-express/library/README.md

 - Router Fuctions (Higher-order functions)

 ## Section 7 - Databases
-- Getting Data from SQL Server
+- Getting Data from SQL Server (Setting up our DB on Azure)
-- Using MongoDB
+- Using MongoDB (installed local and using basic functions and queries)
-- Mongo Command Line
+- Mongo Command Line (how to access our MongoDB from CLI)
-- Inserting Data
+- Inserting Data (using a admin route with the insertMany function to insert our books.json into MongoDB)
-- Find and Find One
+- Find and Find One (basic queries with ObjectID for showing a single book)

 ### SQL Server on Azure
 - We created our pslibrary database at Azure